 These instructions will be emailed to you as well, along with the download link.
 It’s pretty straightforward.

 - The Three Tabs.
 This is a spreadsheet outline slash “Story Bible” for weaving plot, theme, and the persons, places and things that thread through each book in a series, chapter by chapter.
 You’ll find three tabs, one for each of these categories.

 - Brackets Mean “Replace Me!”.
 Whenever you see brackets [ ], that means you should type your book title, character name, or what-have-you in that cell.

 Questions?
-Once you click the link above and join my community to download the resource, we’ll be connected via email, so feel free to ask me ?s there.
-I look forward to hearing how you’re using this free download.
+Once you click the link above and join my community to download the resource, we’ll be connected via email, so feel free to ask me questions there.
+I look forward to hearing about how you’re using this free download.